Maleek23/Weekend-Pet-Feeder/README.md

 The design successfully integrates mechanical, electronic, and software components to create a functional pet feeder.
 Safety measures, precise dispensing mechanisms, and user-friendly interfaces contribute to the robustness and usability of the system.

-## 8. Enhancements

-This section outlines potential enhancements or additional features that could be implemented to improve the pet feeder's functionality or user experience.
-It may include hardware upgrades, software optimizations, or additional safety features.

 ## 9. Conclusion